AndrewSRea/My_Learning_Port/JavaScript/Asynchronous_JS/Async_Prog_with_Promises/README.md

 ### A more real-world example

 The above example was kept deliberately simple to make the concepts easy to understand, but it is not really very async.
-The asynchronous nature is basically faked using `setTimeout()`, although it does still show that promises are useful for creating acustom function with a sensible flow of operations, good error handling, etc.
+The asynchronous nature is basically faked using `setTimeout()`, although it does still show that promises are useful for creating a custom function with a sensible flow of operations, good error handling, etc.

 One example we'd like to invite you to study, which does show a useful async application of the `Promise()` constructor, is [Jake Archibald's idb library](https://github.com/jakearchibald/idb/).
-This takes the [IndexedDB API](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), which is an old-style callback-based API for storing and retrieving data on the client-side, allows you to use it with promises.
+This takes the [IndexedDB API](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), which is an old-style callback-based API for storing and retrieving data on the client-side, and allows you to use it with promises.
 In the code, you'll see the same kind of techniques we discussed above being used there.
 The following block converts the basic request model used by many IndexedDB methods to use promises ([see this code, for example](https://github.com/jakearchibald/idb/blob/01082ad696eef05e9c913f55a17cda7b3016b12c/build/esm/wrap-idb-value.js#L30)).

 ## Conclusion